UBC-MDS/UBC-MDS.github.io/policies.md

 A late submission is defined as any work submitted after the deadline.
 For a late submission, the student will receive a 75% scaling of their grade for the first occurrence, 50% scaling of their grade for the second to fifth occurrences, and will receive a grade of 0 for subsequent occurrences.
 Late submissions are cumulative throughout the program.

+**Exception for Lower-stakes Assessments (worksheets, pre-lecture quizzes, etc.)**

+- Instructors will specify which assignments in their course are considered lower-stakes assessments.
+- Late submissions will not be accepted for lower-stakes assessments.
+Any such submission after the deadline will receive 0 points.
+- To allow flexibility, only the best certain percentage of these assessments (e.g., best 6 out of 8 worksheets) will count toward your grade.
+Instructors will specify the exact policy for their course.
+- These late submissions will not count toward the five late submissions allowed for higher-stakes assignments in the program.
+- Since lower-stakes assessments are designed primarily for practice and preparation, this policy should not significantly affect your overall grade.

 ### Re-grading

 If you have a question about the way your work was graded, please contact the relevant person based on the table below: